Political Science Undergraduate Advising Office

 206-543-1824

-Any student may meet with a Political Science adviser.
+Any undergraduate or prospective student may meet with a Political Science adviser.
 Sign up for an appointment using our online system.
 Appointments must be made at least one day in advance.
-Appointments are required to talk about an issue or question that requires more than a few minutes to answer (progress checks, course planning, academic difficulty, returning students, graduate and professional school, career discussion, etc.), or to see a particular adviser.
+Appointments are required for questions that require more than a few minutes to answer such as progress checks, course planning, academic difficulty, returning students, graduate and professional school, career discussion, etc.

 What we do: